Welcome to the Bollinger Hills Neighborhood Connection!

 The best way to become involved with and informed about our community is to attend the monthly association meetings.
 BHHOA Meetings are normally held the 3rd Wednesday of the month, 7:30 PM, at the Cabana.
 All homeowners are welcome.

-Bollinger Hills Homeowners Association Meeting Bollinger Hills Cabana May 20, 2015
+Annual Homeowners Meeting Bollinger Hills Cabana July 15, 2015

 Bollinger Hills Picnic and Barbeque Area